• Skip to primary navigation

 Kathy Carmichael

-Cream of chickpea soup recipe is a combination of savory vegetables and chickpeas blended to a puree and topped with crispy oil-free air-fried chickpeas.
-It all cooks in one-pan in 20 minutes.
+This vegan cream of chickpea soup recipe combines savory vegetables and chickpeas blended to a puree and topped with crispy air-fried chickpeas.
+It all cooks in one pan for 20 minutes.

 Print Recipe Pin Recipe